What are common dental office manager duties?

 - Clear communicator – In both their role as a manager communicating with staff and as an office representative communicating with your patients, dental office managers spend a lot of time talking to people.
 If they can communicate clearly, directly, and positively, it will benefit the whole office.
 Additionally, research shows that patients rate their experience higher when the professionals they encounter during their visit show a willingness to listen, emphasize, and take the time to communicate clearly with them.

-- Detail-oriented organizer – From reordering crucial office supplies on time to tracking everyone’s schedules, the best dental office managers create clear organization systems so that they never miss an important detail—and neither do their coworkers.
+- Detail-oriented organizer – From reordering crucial dental office equipment and office supplies on time to tracking everyone’s schedules, the best dental office managers create clear organization systems so that they never miss an important detail—and neither do their coworkers.

 While some people have these characteristics naturally, it’s also possible to develop them.
 So you may want to help current administrative assistants grow stronger in these areas until they’re ready to step into the role of office manager.
 And going this route means they’ll already know the ins and outs of your dental practice.